firozkhan18/technologies-notes/first-round-interview-consolidated.md

 ### 1.4 Inheritance

+**Inheritance** is the process by which one object aquires the properties of another objects.
+This is important because it supports the concepts of hierarchical classification.
+In OOPs the concept of inheritance provides the idea of **code reusability**.
+This means that we can add additional features to an existing class without modifying it.
+This is possible by deriving a new class from existing one.
+The new class will have the combined features of both the class.

+In terminology of java, a class that is inherited is called superclass.
+The class does inheriting is called subclass.
+Therefore, a subclass is specialized version of a superclass.
+It traits all of the instance variables and metyhods defined by the superclass and add its own unique elements.

+Java does not support multiple inheritance.
+In java to inherits a class you can simply incorporate the defination of one class into another by using the **extends** keyword.

 **Inheritance** is the mechanism by which one class can **inherit properties and methods** from another class.
 This promotes **code reusability** and allows for hierarchical class relationships.
 A subclass (or child class) inherits from a superclass (or parent class), and can:
 - Reuse code from the superclass.
 - Override methods of the superclass to provide specialized behavior.